imoss/simple_factory/README.md

 end
 ```

-This can be very handy for business objects with a lot of specialized behavior
-that would benefit from a class level interface but wants to make use of all of
-the power of a ruby object instance (eg. getters, setters, initializers, etc.)
+This can be very handy for business objects with a lot of specialized behavior that would benefit from a class level interface but want to make use of all of the power of a ruby object instance (eg. getters, setters, initializers, etc.)

 ## Development